Typhoon Bavi (Igme) 2020

-Satellite images and tracking maps of Very Strong Typhoon Bavi 2020, August 21 - 27.
+Satellite images, weather maps and tracks of Very Strong Typhoon Bavi 2020, August 21 - 27.
 Max wind speed 185km/h.

 Tropical Storm (TS) Bavi (Philippine name Igme), located approximately 249 nautical miles north of Inchon, South Korea, has tracked north-northeastward at 26 knots over the past six hours.